-The carrying value of the Company's 2026 Notes, revolving credit facility and term loan is net of unamortized debt discount and debt issuance costs.
-The carrying amount of the Company's borrowings approximates fair value because interest rates on these instruments approximate market interest rates.
-The fair value of the Company's borrowings is classified within Level 2 of the fair value hierarchy, as the market interest rates are generally observable and do not contain a high level of subjectivity.
-See Note 10 for further discussion on borrowings.
+The revolving credit facility and 2026 Notes are measured at amortized cost, which the carrying value is unpaid principal net of unamortized debt discount and debt issuance costs.
+The carrying value of the revolving credit facility approximates fair value because its interest rate approximates market interest rates.
+The estimated fair value of the 2026 Notes is determined using the quoted prices from over-the-counter markets.
+The estimated fair value of the Company's borrowings is classified within Level 2 of the fair value hierarchy, as the market interest rates and quoted prices are generally observable and do not contain a high level of subjectivity.